ksholla20/document-approver/README.md

 ## Quick start

-- Modify your app by editing the `src/index.jsx` file.

-- Build and deploy your app by running:
+- Build and deploy the app by running:
 ```
 forge deploy
 ```

-- Install your app in an Atlassian site by running:
+- Install the app in an Atlassian site by running:
 ```
 forge install
 ```

-- Develop your app by running `forge tunnel` to proxy invocations locally:
+- Develop the app by running `forge tunnel` to proxy invocations locally:
 ```
 forge tunnel
 ```